 - Qur’anic Studies, including studies on the Qur’an itself (its text, context, discourse or concepts), as well as studies on the reception of the Qur’an in various fields or linguistic regions, or the various interpretations of the Qur’an: the genre of tafsir (Qur’anic commentary), ta’wil (esoteric, philosophical or mystical interpretations), or any other forms of interpretation or applications of the Qur’an.

 - Islamic Law, including ethics, bioethics, governance, the “pillars of Islam” (arkan), rituals, legal theory (usul al-fiqh), contemporary applications, responses to modernity, contemporary life-style issues, etc.

 - Education, including curriculum planning and development; school curricula on Islam in Muslim educational systems; approaching Islam as a school subject; curricular change, innovation and implementation; curriculum evaluation; translation and adaptation of curriculum materials for diverse cultural contexts; the arts, humanities and sciences in education on Islam; pedagogies for value education; distance education, blended learning, etc.

 In addition, the scholarships are also open to any areas in which Islam can be analysed in one of its various manifestations (historical, theological, philosophical, legal, educational, political, ritual, cultural, etc.) Research can be conducted from any of the various perspectives and disciplines related to the humanities, including, for instance, Anthropology and related disciplines, Arts and Material Culture, Digital Humanities, Education, Literature, Ethnomusicology, Philosophy, Political Science or Sociology.
-Applications focusing on historical studies (until the 19th century), as well as those concentrating on contemporary studies (20th century onwards), will also be considered.
+Applications focusing on historical studies, as well as those concentrating on contemporary studies, will also be considered.
 Research may be focused on any region of the Muslim world.